NebraLtd/Helium-Guides/docs/FAQs.md

 The indoor unit does not have the ability to have a 4G Modem added, you could use a solution like a Mi-fi to achieve this.

+## Does the 4G Module require a sim-card?

+Yes you will need to sign up to a data plan with a mobile network.

+We recommend this as it is typically cheaper to sign up to a local plan than the worldwide sims we could ship with it.

+## How much internet data per month does the Hotspot use?

+Currently we are roughly estimating 30-50GB per month so recommend a 50GB plan when using 4G.

+The actual usage may be slightly less or more and will be something we up-date over time as we start measuring more units.

 ## Can I setup my Nebra Hotspot with the Helium App?

 Yes, both units have Bluetooth which is used to communicate to the Helium App for initial setup.